Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Step 4: Smoke the Mackerel

-While appliances will of course vary, the principals of hot smoking are the same.
+While appliances will of course vary, the principles of hot smoking are the same.
 The smoker used in this instance had a removable metal tray in the base for the chips (old oak whisky barrel chips on this occasion).

 - Lay the mackerel on the rack that sits directly above the chips before the lid is fitted in place and the unit placed on the heat source.
 There is no requirement to turn the mackerel over while they are being smoked.